-The presentation will also include some of our well known “Strawberry ShoreCake.”
-To honor our 150th Anniversary, the parish leadership decided now is the time to make an investment in our future.
+The presentation will also include some of our well-known “Strawberry ShoreCake.”
+To honor our 150th Anniversary, the parish leadership decided now is the time to invest in our future.
 St. Paul’s joined many other congregations from across our diocese who are part of the Planting for Tomorrow – Growing in Faith Today campaign sponsored by the Diocese of Ohio.
 St. Paul’s will receive 70% of the first $150,000 raised.

 An important note is St. Paul’s church will receive every additional dollar raised above our $150,000 goal.
 The parish has set a Challenge Goal of an additional $100,000 beyond our initial goal.
-St. Paul’s reached the initial $150,000 goal in mid-June and people connected to St. Paul’s and the Bass Islands continue to pledge new gifts each week.
+St. Paul’s reached the initial $150,000 goal in mid-June, and people connected to St. Paul’s and the Bass Islands continue to pledge new gifts each week.
 Now, St. Paul’s seeks community support to reach the additional $100,000 Challenge Goal.

-to St. Paul’s by Laura Cooke Barney in memory of her mother, Dorthea Cooke.
+This is especially important for the “Follow Me” window behind the altar.
+This window, created by F.D.
+Sweeney in 1902, was given to St. Paul’s by Laura Cooke Barney in memory of her mother, Dorthea Cooke.
 Evaluation and preservation of each window will need to occur in the coming years.
-This church has touched countless lives and St. Paul’s hopes everyone who has found it a place of quiet and comfort will join in plans to prepare for the future.
+This church has touched countless lives, and St. Paul’s hopes everyone who has found it a place of quiet and comfort will join in plans to prepare for the future.

 As the first church built on South Bass Island, St. Paul’s knows many people spend time in summer homes and residences connected to the earliest church members and the land they cultivated.
-We appreciate your prayerful consideration of becoming a part of the plan to maintain and sustain this important island landmark.
+We appreciate your prayerful consideration of becoming a part of the plan to maintain and sustain this vital island landmark.

-St. Paul’s campaign committee would be happy to answer any questions either in person or by phone.
+St. Paul’s campaign committee would happily answer any questions in person or by phone.
 Please call our parish office at 419- 285-5981.
 Pledge cards are available at the church.
 Checks can be made out to “Planting for Tomorrow” and sent to St. Paul’s, P.O.
 Box 248, Put-in-Bay, OH 43456

 150 Years Ago – Rev. J. Miles Kendrick arrives on the Bass Islands-Rev. John Miles Kendrick arrived at Put-in-Bay in July of 1864 to offer regular worship services at the request of the residents.
 He’d visited in April and was invited to return.
 Rev. Kendrick and his new wife, Sarah H. Allen Kendrick, stayed at Cooper’s Inn the first year as the energetic minister helped establish the congregation.

-Rev. Kendrick, the son of John Kendrick and Julia Guitteau Kendrick, was born in Gambier, Ohio, May 14th, 1836.
+Rev. Kendrick, the son of John Kendrick and Julia Guitteau Kendrick, was born in Gambier, Ohio, on May 14th, 1836.
 After completing his A.B.
 Marietta, 1856, and A.M.
-Marietta, 1859, he taught school 1856-1857.
+Marietta, 1859, he taught school from 1856-1857.
 He studied law in Marietta, Ohio, and practiced law in New York for two years.
 Returning to Ohio, he studied for the ministry before joining the 33rd Ohio Volunteers in 1861.

 His first ordained position was serving the Bass Islands and establishing St. Paul’s.
-Later in his career, he would serve churches in Ohio, Kansas and Southern Ohio before being appointed Missionary Bishop of the Protestant Episcopal Church for New Mexico and Arizona in 1889.
-For more information, you can find quite an article about him in Wikipedia on the Internet.
+Later in his career, he would serve churches in Ohio, Kansas, and Southern Ohio before being appointed Missionary Bishop of the Protestant Episcopal Church for New Mexico and Arizona in 1889.
+For more information, you can find quite an article about him on Wikipedia on the Internet.